DAT210/Payment/README.md

 Windows users have to use PowerShell and run it using `$env:NODE_ENV = "test" ; npm run-script test-windows`

+If you're using Git BASH the command is `export NODE_ENV="test" ; npm run-script test-windows`

 If you're not using a linux terminal Windows PowerShell, you can still run the tests.
 You need to
 - Set the environment variable NODE_ENV to "test".
 - Start the server (`node src/app.js`)